MicrosoftDocs/azure-docs/articles/communication-services/concepts/ui-library/includes/web-ui-use-cases.md

 ## Observability

 The state management architecture of UI Library is decoupled, so you can access stateful call and chat clients directly.
-You can hook into the stateful client to read the state, handle events, and override behavior to pass onto the UI components.
+Hook into the stateful client to read the state, handle events, and override behavior to pass onto the UI components.

 The following table compares composites and UI components for observability use cases.